Poimen/stencil-tailwind-plugin/README.md

 ## Caveat on base reset styles

 This plugin does not include base tailwind reset styles as this would bloat all the components with base styles.
 If based reset styles are required, the best is to place them in the `:host` selector.
 The plugin keeps the `:host` selector for being purged.

+## Peer Dependencies

+This plugin requires the following peer dependencies:
+  - @fullhuman/postcss-purgecss
+  - chalk
+  - cssnano
+  - postcss
+  - postcss-combine-duplicated-selectors
+  - postcss-discard-comments
+  - postcss-sort-media-queries
+  - tailwindcss
+  - typescript

+These are provided as peer dependencies so consumers can override the versions.

 ## Development